My journey to a full-time Amazon FBA business

 Today I recognize that this concept is known as arbitrage, and is a popular concept in the Stock market trading.
 Though I may not have had much success doing it, it was a real eye-opener and prepped me for later experiences life.

 Business Ideas that Stink: The Stink Bomb Business

 My next entrepreneurial itch continued in junior high.
 This time, I saw ‘stink bombs’ at the flea market.
 They were incredibly cheap compared to where you might find anywhere else.

 These were the old stink bombs that were in a small glass vial, that were sold at joke or gift shops.
 You would throw it down on the ground to break.
 Then you wait a second until the most god awful smell would arise.
 It smelled worse than rotten eggs.

 I decided to sell these stink bombs to other kids at school.
 So after purchasing a few boxes at the flea market, I sold one to a friend.
 My friend broke it in the gym, and it smelled the whole gym up within seconds.
 We all had to evacuate because the smell was just too disgusting to bear.

 Then the principle got involved.
 The school staff found out who had broken the stink bomb.
 My friend got busted and he ended up telling the principle that he bought the stink bomb from me.
 The principle then called me into the office.
 I had the stink bombs in my backpack, I never got in trouble before this, so my heart was racing.
 He then asked to look in my backpack and found the stink bombs.

-Since I was never one to get into trouble at school, this was my first experience getting in trouble.
-I ended up having to pick up trash after school for a week.
+Since I was never one to get into trouble at school, I ended up having to pick up trash after school for a week.
 No biggie.
-I learned my lesson: don’t sell stink bombs at school!
+I learned my lesson: don’t sell stink bombs!